DoctorMcKay/node-steam-user/README.md

 - `question` - A security question (string) for your new account
 - `answer` - The answer for your new account's security question
 - `callback` - Called when the account is either created or an error occurs
 	- `result` - A value from `Steam.EResult`.
-This will be `Steam.EResult.OK` if the account was created successfully, `Steam.EResult.DuplicateName` if there is already an account with that username, or something else on another error
+		- `Steam.EResult.OK` if the account was created successfully
+		- `Steam.EResult.DuplicateName` if there is already an account with that username
+		- `Steam.EResult.IllegalPassword` if your password is too weak or otherwise bad
+		- or something else on another error
 	- `steamid` - If successful, this is a `SteamID` object containing the new account's SteamID

 Creates a new individual user Steam account.
 You must be logged on either anonymously or as an existing individual user to use this.

+### requestValidationEmail([callback])
+- `callback` - Optional.
+Called when a response is available
+	- `result` - A value from `Steam.EResult`. `Steam.EResult.OK` if the mail was sent successfully.

+Requests Steam to send you a validation email to your registered email address.

 ### gamesPlayed(apps)
 `apps` - An array, object, string, or number (see below)